THE IRISH STORE

 6. Ballintoy Church

 Our final stop takes us all the way up to the stunning Antrim coast.
 Ballintoy Church was founded by the Stewart family who settled on the north coast in 1560.
-The distinctive white church on the hill above the harbour commands majestic views.
+The distinctive white church on the hill above the harbor commands majestic views.
 Giant's Causeway is only about an hour away so well worth a stop off if you're exploring that part of the country.

 Slán go fóill!